clktech-tr/clktech/replit.md

 ## Overview

 This is a full-stack web application for CLKtech, a technology company that designs and sells robot controller boards and electronic circuit modules.
 The application features a modern, responsive design with a React frontend and Express.js backend, supporting product catalog management, ordering system, and admin functionality.
+Recently updated to include external store integration, YouTube tutorials, math CAPTCHA security, and SEO-friendly product routing.

 ## User Preferences